nikolahmcwin/lofc-cheeseria/README.md

 - Tue: Finish API, test, design front-end, learn React
 - Wed: Build front-end, style, test comprehensively
 - Thu: Polish up, improve documentation, unit tests, docker file

+## Final word

+For this project, I considered myself a student web developer.

+I am currently on an ongoing upskilling journey to expand my programming skills, catch-up in modern tech, and get my career back on track with my goals, and I've been tracking this against an informal study plan.

+When I first opened the brief, I honestly didn't consider myself far enough through the plan to be able to complete the project.
+However, even while trying to keep a reasonable time check on myself, I found this surprisingly more straightforward and enjoyable than I expected.
+Every step that came together felt like such a personal win.

+Thank you for the fantastic opportunity and fun concept to show myself I can do it.
+Nothing like just jumping in and getting started to finally cross that line and build something.
+A web developer in-training is still a web developer, as long as you're developing!

+\- Nikolah McWin